aveirinha/marias-recipes/src/content/recipes/filet-mignon.md

 6. Season steaks with salt and pepper
 7. Add 2tbsp butter and 1tbsp oil to the pan, wait for the butter to stop bubbling
 8. Place steaks in the pan, saute 3-5 mins each side, and transfer to plate
-9. Add 120ml Merlot to the pan, boil it down for 3 mins while scraping pan
+9. Add 120ml Merlot, boil down for 3 mins while scraping the pan
 10. Add 360ml beef stock, boil for 5-6 mins
 11. Add 120ml cream, boil for a few minutes to thicken the sauce
 12. Return the mushrooms and steaks to the pan and heat through for a few mins
 13. Season to taste with salt and pepper
-14. Plate the steaks, and add mushroom sauce on top
+14. Plate the steaks and add mushroom sauce on top

 et voila!